demichieldewilde/solar-flares/Progress_overview.md

 4) 2022-05-20 https://dubshen.astro.su.se/sst_archive/observations/372 (Mflare near disk center, useful for our spread!)
 It's open source, but belongs to Lucia so would need new authors.
 I don't mind but Carsten does not like her.

+7) 2015-05-05 is on the cloud, the other 2 i have to download and add (Tine's flare in He (jn cloud) its just 15 frames but its a nice one. )
 ## To Do's (other)

 Priority list